bluealloy/revm/documentation/src/crates/revm/builder.md

 Functions from one stage are just renamed functions from other stage, it is made so that user is more aware of what underlying function does.
 For example, in `SettingDbStage` we have `with_db` function while in `HandlerStage` we have `reset_handler_with_db`, both of them set the database but the latter also resets the handler.
-There are multiple functions that are common to both stages as in `build`.
+There are multiple functions that are common to both stages such as `build`.

 ### Builder naming conventions
 In both stages we have: